 - Write a memorandum of record (MFR) and upload it to eBenefits immediately (stick to the facts: Who, what, when, where, why, how)

 Let’s focus on the information you will need to include when composing the Memorandum of Record.
 It needs to be very direct and to the point.

 Start with your information; include your condition you are being evaluated for.
 Include the time, date and name of the C&P examiner who conducted the exam.

 In the body of the text, you will want to keep it straight, and to the point, you can present it in a bulleted list format to keep the information organized.
-List all of the areas you feel could have been handled differently and better.
-This can include; demeanor, facial expressions, dismissiveness, topics that were not pertaining to your condition, length of time, the preparedness of the examiner, reviewing of the documents you have provided for review, etc.
+List all the areas you feel could have been handled differently and better.
+This can include; demeanor, facial expressions, dismissive, topics that were not pertaining to your condition, length of time, the preparedness of the examiner, reviewing of the documents you have provided for review, etc.

 Once again, be specific and to the point.
 Close the report with a request, be polite and accurate as to what you would like the end result to be.
 You can request a new exam, you can request the DBQ and/or Nexus be used in place of the exam for the VA Rater to take into account instead, or ask that this exam be thrown out.

 Remember it is our duty to fight back if we have a bad C&P examiner/examination not just for yourself, but for the other Veterans who may see this individual.